RashikShahjahan/artsy-fartsy/README.md

 # AI Drawing Application

-An interactive web application that allows users to generate and manipulate drawings using AI, with features to save drawings and find similar artwork.
+An interactive web application that allows users to generate and manipulate vector graphics using AI.
+This application excels in creating geometrically precise and intricate vector drawings, making it ideal for technical illustrations, architectural designs, and other use cases where precision is key.

 ## Tech Stack